esperanca/personal_website/src/pages/cases/babylon.md

 ## Approach

 1. Pilot adoption across all consumer-facing apps and websites
-2. Position DesignOps as the product owner for the design system
+2. Position the Design System as a product and Design Operations as the product owner
 3. Build a cross-functional team to support development and adoption

 ### Critical Factors

-1. Engineering and Product Management support to ensure proper resource allocation
+1. Engineering and Product Management support to ensure proper resource allocation in the daily work
 2. Continuous updates to component libraries aligned with the development of new features
-3. Buy-in from Product Directors and Product Managers at roadmap level, and shared OKR's.
+3. Buy-in from Product Leadership at roadmap level with one single shared OKR's.

 ## Milestones